MailTape/MailTape-v1/_posts/2021-04-04-mansfield-tya.md

 ## [TYGAPAW](https://tygapaw.bandcamp.com/) - In Their Fear They Plotted Her Destruction
 ImaCrea: **"**vvv**"**

 <p id="outroduction">That's all for this morning!
 As always, thank you so much for listening with us.
-So much love to [Mansfield.TYA](https://mansfieldtya.bandcamp.com/) for their fantastic Sunday selections and to xxx for this episode's xxxx illustration :)</p>
+So much love to [Mansfield.TYA](https://mansfieldtya.bandcamp.com/) for their trippy Sunday selections and to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for her hazy punchy illustration :)</p>